Work and artificial intelligence

 We outsourced the task of sifting through shelves of books and papers to algorithms and search engines.
 Now humans are beginning to do the same for the selection of that information, something they previously did by hand and eye themselves.

 But that is not all.
 In tech circles we tend to be overzealous in our predictions of the future.
-However, the future often ends up not too far away from the wild predictions, in this instance programmers are one of the first waves to be deeply effected both positively and negatively, they are the first in a generational experiment that will continue across any knowledge based repeatable tasks.
+However, the future often ends up not too far away from the wild predictions, in this instance programmers are one of the first waves to be deeply affected both positively and negatively, they are the first in a generational change that will continue across any knowledge-based or repeatable computer-based tasks.

 We are not thinking machines that feel, we are feeling machines that think. - António R. Damásio